cognitivegears/node-milight-local-proxy/README.md

 Building
 ========

-On the Raspberry Pi, PILumen has been tested with the Raspbian distribution.
+On the Raspberry Pi, node-milight-local-proxy has been tested with the Raspbian distribution.
 The following steps are needed:

 1. Install a recent node.js - I built from source
 2. Clone this repo
 3. install grunt-cli: `sudo npm install -g grunt-cli`
 4. Run `grunt` to compile the coffeescript
-5. Execute `./pilumen.js`
+5. Execute `./node-milight-local-proxy.js`